Ukraine presses on with counteroffensive; Russia uses drones

 The International Atomic Energy Agency announced Sunday that its director-general, Rafael Grossi would visit Kyiv and Moscow in the coming days to discuss the situation around the Zaporizhzhia nuclear power plant.
 Grossi is continuing to push for “a nuclear safety and security zone” around the site.

+French President Emmanuel Macron spoke with Zelenskyy, denouncing the detention of the plant’s director and saying the situation there “remained very worrying.”

 The Zaporizhzhia plant is in one of the four regions that Moscow illegally annexed on Friday, and repeatedly has been caught in the crossfire of the war.
-Ukrainian technicians have continued running the power station after Russian troops seized it, and its last reactor was shut down in September as a precautionary measure.
+Ukrainian technicians have continued running the power station after Russian troops seized it but its last reactor was shut down in September as a precautionary measure.

 Pope Francis on Sunday decried Russia’s nuclear threats and appealed to Putin to stop “this spiral of violence and death.”